 To start the next scallop, and for every scallop going forward, count three ch from the last sl st, then tc into that third ch.

-Continue crocheting scallops in this pattern: Tc in 3rd ch from hook 7 times, sl st in 3rd ch from base of scallop.
+Continue crocheting scallops following this pattern for each scallop: Tc in 3rd ch from hook 7 times, sl st in 3rd ch from base of scallop.
 Sl st again.

 When you reach the end, complete the last scallop with a sl st (no second sl st needed).
 TURN.